MarinaStoneQa/JS-Practic/README.md

 # JS-Practic
-  My stady at "IT GID" on course  Java Script
+  My study at "IT GID" on course  Java Script